jes-sherborne/secret-server/docs/config-file-reference.md

 ### Local key service

+Uses Node's built-in OpenSSL implementation to create, encrypt, and decrypt secret keys.
+The master encryption key is provided in the config file.

-`secretKey` should be a 16 byte key encoded in hex (32 characters).
-If you use make-local-config, it will create a cryptographically strong secretKey for you automatically
+`secretKey` is a 16-byte key encoded in hex (32 characters).
+If you use `make-local-config`, it will generate a cryptographically strong secretKey for you automatically.
+You can also generate a suitable key using OpenSSL: `openssl rand -hex 16`

 ```
   "keyService": {